|My Favourite Planet > English > Middle East > Turkey > Ephesus > |

 It should be pointed out that Herodotus was himself a Carian, and perhaps no great friend of Ionian supremacy.

-The Greek geographer Strabo, writing in the early 1st century AD, used the 5th century mythographer Pherecydes of Leros as his source for the early history of Ephesus:
+The Greek geographer Strabo, writing in the early 1st century AD, cited the 5th century mythographer Pherecydes as his source for the early history of Ephesus:

 Strabo, Geography, Book 14, chapter 1, section 3 .